 Where to stay in Phu Quoc Island

-Being a popular beach vacation destination, it is not difficult to find an accommodation in Phu Quoc.
+Being a popular beach vacation destination, it is not difficult to find accommodation in Phu Quoc.
 From affordable hostels to luxurious beach resorts, Phu Quoc has a variety of accommodations suitable for your taste and budget plan.
 Below are some suggested hotels, resort and hostels for you to take a look.

 Hotels and resorts